JGA Official Handbook

 - Playing members must wear proper golf footwear.
 Flat sole sneakers are permitted.
 Golf shoes must have non-metal spikes.

 - Hats must be worn with the bill facing forward

 Players will be advised when registering for a tournament if a host club requests that no outside coolers be brought to the course and that all food and beverages must to be purchased from the host club.

 Any Member, Parent, or Spectator who does not abide by these rules will be asked to leave the golf course property immediately.

 Continued violations will result in dismissal from the JGA program and subject to the review of the Board of Directors.
 No refunds will be given for anyone dismissed from the program.

-The JGA uses a lightning detection service to monitor dangerous weather conditions.
+The JGA uses a lightning detection service to monitor dangerous weather conditions in the area of our tournaments.
 There are times when lightning is in the area but may not be visible to the eye.
-Once play has been suspended, seek shelter immediately; JGA volunteers and spectators will then be transported as possible.

 Once play has been suspended, ALL PLAYERS AND SPECTATORS ARE TO REMAIN INSIDE THE SHELTERED AREAS.
 UNDER NO CIRCUMSTANCES ARE PLAYERS TO USE ANY OF THE PRACTICE FACILITIES (DRIVING RANGE OR PUTTING GREEN).